ExistensialReset/flowmosr/README.md

 ---

+This repository is not moving anywhere.
+If you want to take a break and read more later or some other day, that's fine.
+Just wanted to tell you.

+Now,

-*A whisper from somewhere right near your ear*
+*a whisper from somewhere right near your ear*

 You don’t have to ask anyone if you may rest.